lcmd-epfl/cibo/README.md

 ```
 `dataset`: "BMS" for DirectArylation or "baumgartner" for the Baumgarnter dataset.

-`init_strategy`: "worst_ligand" when using "BMS" literally means start with the ligand with worst overall yield given all other reaction conditions. "cheapest" when using "baumgartner", start with cheapest commercially availible compounds. "random" is also an option but was not used for the BO/CIBO in the paper
+`init_strategy`: "worst_ligand" when using "BMS" literally means start with the ligand with worst overall yield given all other reaction conditions. "cheapest" when using "baumgartner", start with cheapest commercially available compounds. "random" is also an option but was not used for the BO/CIBO in the paper

 `cost_aware`: `True` = CIBO, `False` = BO